Table of Contents

 Another way to get more comments is to be more controversial.
 Hit topics hard with your point of view.
 If you’re so bold you can also use some of the emotions associated with virality: fear, disgust, and surprise.
 But PLEASE only do this for credible health information – people who spread fake health news use these emotions for their own personal metrics.
 You’re better than that, right?

-The trend lately is that more readers comment on blog post shares in social media, rather than directly at the bottom of the blog post itself.
-We’ll talk about that, plus more, in part 2!
+The trend lately is that more readers comment on blog post shares on social media, rather than directly at the bottom of the blog post itself.

 Email list growth

 Have you heard “the money’s in the list?”
 Ya, it is!
 Statistically speaking, the more people on your email list, the more successful your online business will be.

 The entire premise of blogging is to use it as a foundation for all of your marketing – your newsletter, social media, etc. This is using content to market your business – content marketing.
 And one of the main reasons to write great blog content that will get views, comments, etc. is that it also collects email addresses from potential ideal clients.One of the main reasons to write great blog content that will get views, comments, etc. is that it also collects email addresses from potential clients. #contentmarketing #emailmarketing #listbuilding Click To Tweet

 The easiest way to measure email list growth is to look at how many people join your email list over time.
 Even better, which blog posts are the most effective at getting people to opt-into your list.

 There a couple of ways to measure these metrics.

 I use ConvertKit to do this for me!
 I create specific opt-in forms that I embed in different posts or categories of posts.
 Yes!
 The same opt-in form can be duplicated, re-named, and used in different posts/categories of posts to track which post/category attracted which email subscribers.

 PRO TIP: Strategically categorizing your blog posts to align with your paid offer is genius when it comes to using your blog to build your business and do market research at the same time.